-Iraqi children ordered back to school amid Covid-19 fears
+Iraqi Education Ministry orders children back to school as Health Ministry warns of Covid-19 spread

 The decision by Iraq’s Ministry of Education was made, however, as officials from the country’s Ministry of Health warned that the health system was on the verge of collapse and that the situation in the country was not conducive for a return of students to schools.

 “The next academic year will be in complete attendance, and the educational and teaching staff must take the vaccine,” said Ali Hamid Al-Dulaimi, Iraq’s Minister of Education.

 Al-Dulaimi also stressed the “the importance of adhering to preventive and health measures in schools" and said that the ministry was "making efforts for that.”